 Level 1 and 2 Dinghy Course

-We can take bookings for any of our dinghy courses planned into the future.
-The dates for 2020 are Saturdays, April 4th, 11th, 18th and 25th for our Spring Courses and Saturdays, September 26th, and October 3rd, 10th and 17th for our Autumn courses.
-Please contact John Wilber for details by email at firstname.lastname@example.org or by phone at 07968 066985.
+We can take bookings for any of our dinghy courses.
+The dates so far for the next 2022 course are Saturdays, September 24th, October 1st, 8th, 15th for our Autumn course.
+Please contact Kim for details by email at firstname.lastname@example.org or by phone on 07733287829.

-The fee is £170 for adults and juniors including tea, coffee and other snacks which are provided free throughtout the course.
+The fee is £170 for adults and juniors including tea, coffee and other snacks which are provided throughout the course.
 (The fee includes temporary membership which will end 4 weeks after the course finishes.)

 The teaching starts at 9.00am and runs until 4.30pm each day, its stimulating, challenging, fun and tiring!
 There is a combination of classroom and on-the-water teaching, but the emphasis is strongly on the water.

-Full safety cover is on hand at all times during water based sessions and the club provides all necessary safety equipment ie helmets and bouyancy aids.
+Full safety cover is on hand at all times during water based sessions and the club provides all necessary safety equipment ie helmets and buoyancy aids.

-You will have had to consider how the wind affects the boat on the land and on the water, how you will use it to your advantage and be aware of how it can present dangers.
+You will consider how the wind affects the boat on the land and on the water, complete land drill successfully and how you will use the wind to your advantage and be aware of how it can present dangers.